 I love May Grey and June Gloom, unlike most people, live around here because I love hiking and running early in the morning.
 If you are traveling to Southern California, expect mornings to be cloudy every day during these two months.
 Sun comes out around noon though so it’s a nice balance.

-Solstice Canyon trail is mostly paved.
+The Solstice Canyon Trail is mostly paved.

 Recently, a thunderstorm came through this area.
 I didn’t realize how bad it had been until I saw the trail condition.
 There were sights similar to below on the hilly side of the trail where the gush of water coming down from the top created a wide pathway to the trail.
 Remnants of the mudslide.